microsoft/PartsUnlimitedMRPmicro/_posts/2017-04-24-deploy-acs-kubernetes-helm.md

 ![](<../assets/deployacsk8shelm/task1step1kubectlclusterinfo.png>)
 The above output tells that the local kubectl is able to communicate successfully with the kubernetes cluster.
 For more information or troubleshooting, see [Connect to an Azure Container Service cluster](https://docs.microsoft.com/en-us/azure/container-service/container-service-connect) and [using the Kubernetes web UI with Azure Container Service](https://docs.microsoft.com/en-us/azure/container-service/container-service-kubernetes-ui).

-## Task 2:  Create DocumentDB and use DocumentDB api for MongoDB
+## Task 2:  Create Cosmos DB and use Cosmos DB api for MongoDB

-This lab uses DocumentDB database as the data store and uses MongoDB connection string to connect to it.
+This lab uses Cosmos DB database as the data store and uses MongoDB connection string to connect to it.

-[Follow the steps in this website](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-connect-mongodb-account) which walks through the setup steps for DocumentDB and obtaining the MongoDB connection string.
+[Follow the steps in this website](https://docs.microsoft.com/en-us/azure/cosmos-db/connect-mongodb-account) which walks through the setup steps for Cosmos DB and obtaining the MongoDB connection string.

 ## Task 3:  Build the Docker Image and push to Azure Container Registry